Technical Specifications

 While the U3000 looks bulkier than its predecessor, it is actually a bit shorter than the U1000.
 It’s also wider and higher, and thus a bit more noticeable from outside the vehicle.

 The Thinkware U3000’s size is mainly due to having integrated radar units in both the front and rear cameras.
-Radar-assisted parking mode is a unique feature of Thinkware dash cams: As of 2023, no other dash cam supports this.
+Radar-assisted parking mode is a unique feature of Thinkware dash cams: Currently, no other dash cam have radar.

 Operation